Lowndes County Freedom Organization: Founding and early history

-On March 23, 1965, as the march from Selma to Montgomery took place, Carmichael and some in SNCC who were participants declined to continue marching after reaching Lowndes County and decided to instead stop and talk with local residents.
-After word spread that Carmichael avoided arrest from two officers who ordered him to leave a school where he was registering voters after he challenged them to do so, Carmichael and the other SNCC activists stayed with him in the county.
-They were inspired to create the LCFO with Hulett (who, since the banning of the NAACP in the state, had been active in Fred Shuttlesworth's Alabama Christian Movement for Human Rights), and other local leaders.
+On March 23, 1965, as the Selma to Montgomery marches took place, Stokely Carmichael and some in the Student Nonviolent Coordinating Committee (SNCC) who were participants declined to continue marching after reaching Lowndes County and decided to instead stop and talk with local residents, later basing their activities in the county.
+After word spread that Carmichael challenged and avoided arrest from two officers who ordered him to leave a school where he was registering voters, Carmichael and the SNCC workers were "swarmed" by admirers amongst the county residents.
+This inspired them to create the Lowndes County Freedom Organization (LCFO) with John Hulett (who, since the banning of the NAACP in the state, had been active in Fred Shuttlesworth's Alabama Christian Movement for Human Rights), and other local leaders.

-As the Voting Rights Act of 1965 allowed African Americans to register to vote, the objective of the party was to register African Americans in a county that was 80% black.
-Hulett, who was LCFO's chairperson, was one of the first two African American voters whose registration was successfully processed in Lowndes County.
-Local residents and SNCC staff members decided to avoid joining the Alabama Democratic party because the state party was led by segregationist Governor George Wallace and employed the slogan "White Supremacy" represented by an image of a white rooster.
-Due to high rates of illiteracy among the black residents, an image of a black panther was adopted to identify party members of LCFO in contrast to members of the all-white Democratic party represented by a white rooster.
-The logo of the Black Panther was a symbol of strength, dignity, and self-defense to persuade Black Voters away from casting a vote to the wrong candidate.
+As the Voting Rights Act of 1965 allowed African-Americans to register to vote, the objective of LCFO was to register African-Americans in a county that was 80% non-White.
+Hulett, who was LCFO's chairperson, was one of the first two African-American voters whose registration was successfully processed in Lowndes County.
+Local residents and SNCC staff members decided to avoid joining the Democratic Party because its state party was led by segregationist Governor George Wallace and employed the slogan "White Supremacy" represented by an image of a white rooster.
+Due to high rates of illiteracy among the Black residents, an image of a black panther was adopted to identify party members of LCFO in contrast to members of the all-White Alabama Democratic Party represented by a white rooster.
+The logo of the black panther was a symbol of strength, dignity, and self-defense to persuade Black voters away from casting a vote to the wrong candidate.
 The idea for the logo came from SNCC field secretary Ruth Howard.